Scaling Sustainable Consumption and Production (SCP): Ecolabelling and Green Public Procurement (GPP) for a Low-Carbon Pathway in ASEAN (Scaling SCP)

 State of implementation/results

-- In Malaysia, the policy agenda is set by the 12th 5-Year Plan which places Circular Economy and SPP at the centre of the development process.
-The SPP Action Plan aims to to increase the volume of SPP to 25% by 2025, expand it at sub-national level and make it mandatory for the construction sector.
-For example, the Ministry of Finance has stipulated the use of SPP criteria for the purchase of 9 products.
-This was tested in projects in 3 provinces and in 2 cities and a corresponding blueprint was developed.
-The project also supports the piloting of SPP in the construction sector.
+- Malaysia set its policy agenda in the 12th Five-Year Plan, placing circular economy and SPP at the centre.
+The SPP Action Plan aimed to raise SPP to 25% by 2025, expand it to sub-national levels, and make it mandatory in construction.
+The Ministry of Finance required SPP criteria for nine products.
+This was tested in projects across three provinces and two cities, and a blueprint was developed.
+The project also supported SPP pilots in construction.

 Latest Update: